Celebrating Platinum!

 Diamond night and day bow clip earrings berganza hatton garden

-Diamond night and day bow clip earrings, circa 1930.
+Diamond night and day bow earrings, circa 1930.

 Ref: 25060